hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/05e-Forms.md

 + Improve the CSS of the contact manager table.
 + Add more complicated features to the contact manager:
-  + Add an extra column with a trash bin icon in it (you can use this [one](https://i.imgur.com/yHyDPio.png), do right click and "save link as").
+  + Add an extra column with a trash bin icon in it (you can use this [trash icon](https://i.imgur.com/yHyDPio.png), do right click and "save link as").
 When you click on this icon, delete the contact.

     _Hint_: find a way to get the index of the current row in the click event listener, so that you can easily delete the contact from the array.
 You can add a "HTML data attribute" using `trashbin.dataset.contactId = 3;` for example, when you create the `img` element of the trash bin, do something like this: